melaniebcohen/hh-challenge/README.md

 ## Stretch Goals
 - Design
-  - [x] Make it responsive - _Note: App is only somewhat responsive at this point_
+  - [x] Make it responsive - _Note: App is only partially responsive at this point_
 - Functionality
   - Generate color list from a script